Portuguese India Armadas: Crews

 Assisting the master, was the contramestre (or soto-mestre, boatswain).
 The boatswain was the crew enforcer – he ensured the master's orders were implemented by the crew.
 In practice, they usually partitioned the deck between them, with the master in charge of implementation in the stern, and the boatswain in the bow.
 The boatswain was also in charge of the maintenance of rigging, anchors and supervising the loading and unloading of cargo, etc. The boatswain had his own assistant, the guardião (boatswain's mate).

 The bulk of the crew were all-purpose sailors – usually half of them marinheiros (seamen), the other half grumetes (ship-boys).
 The partition between the two classes was akin to the modern distinction between able seaman and ordinary seamen, e.g. ship-boys were assigned the drudgery duties, swabbing and scrubbing, moving cargo, etc., while seamen would be given 'higher' responsibilities, e.g. assigned to hold the wheel on the tolda (quarterdeck).
 The boatswain was considered the head of the seamen, and served as the intermediary between the seamen and the higher officers (master, pilot, etc.).
 The boatswain's mate had authority only over the ship-boys; seamen would not obey a boatswain's mate's order.

 Then there were the specialized crew.
 A Portuguese India nau usually had two estrinqueiros, skilled sailors in charge of the windlass that operated the round sails (one for the main mast, another for the fore mast).
 The meirinho (bailiff), a judicial officer, was in charge of dispensing punishment and supervising on-board dangers (fires, gunpowder stores, weapon caches).
 The capelão (chaplain) was in charge of saving souls, the barbeiro (barber surgeon) in charge of saving lives.
 A large nau usually had a number of pagens (pages), who not only attended upon the officers and the cabins, but also served as runners delivering orders across the deck.

 The despenseiro (purser/steward) was in charge of food stores and rations.
 Unlike ships of other nations, Portuguese vessels did not usually have a cook aboard, sailors were expected to cook their own meals themselves at the ship's ovens.
-Rations were composed primarily of ship biscuit (the main staple, rationed at 2 lb per person per day).
+Rations were composed primarily of ship's biscuits (the main staple, rationed at 2 pounds per person per day).
 Other provisions included wine, salt, olive oil, salted cod, sardines, pork, cheese, rice, and the like, with fresh fruits and vegetables available on the initial part of the journey.
 Rations were suspended if the ship was at dock and the men ashore.
 On the return journey, the crown would only supply enough biscuit and water for a ship to reach the Cape of Good Hope; the ship's crew would have to find its own provisions thereafter.